The Best Color Palettes for Modern Design

 The pre-launch color checklist

-- Pick one hero color — the rest follows
+- Pick one hero color.
+Everything else follows from it.

 - Build tints and shades with the Palette Generator